 When you start the computer, a power status icon appears on the taskbar.
 This icon indicates what kind of power source you are using at that time, for example, AC power.
-If you double-click this icon, the window appears showing your power status.
+Double-click this icon to display the window, showing your power status.